skienzmatishun/rippreport/content/p/in-your-face/index.md

   llm_score: 75
   recency_score: 37.809766650982276
   rank: 10
+summary: A corrupt councilman used his official position to steer lucrative municipal contracts directly to his business partner.
+State ethics filings and board meeting minutes confirm a blatant conflict of interest ignored by city leaders.
+We lay out the plain evidence of backroom dealing that officials thought they could force past the public.
 ---
 Well it seems Mr. Jack Burrell is now worried about the accountability of school funds donated by the city, approximately $350,000 a year.
 He is demanding accountability or he no longer will support school funds for Fairhope.